 8/20

-A smell of ____?
+A smell of wine and _____?

-[B] wine and cheap perfume | Working-class romance needs authentic details.
+[B] cheap perfume | Working-class romance needs authentic details.
 Cheap perfume suggests effort despite budget, making characters relatable rather than aspirational or pitiful.

 9/20

-For a smile ____?
+Just a city _____?

 10/20